Language of Romeo and Juliet #

 Pure sacrifice of your enmity

 JULIET appears above at a window

 But, soft! what light through yonder window breaks?

 It is the east, and Juliet is the sun.

 Arise, fair sun, and kill the envious moon,

 Who is already sick and pale with grief,

 That thou her maid art far more fair than she:

-This is verse, and verbal dexterity of this sort was expected of the dramatist: it was a convention.
+This is verse, and verbal dexterity of this sort was expected of the dramatist: it was a convention of courtly love.